 In an attack on the Tokyo subway which left 12 dead in 1995, liquid sarin was placed in plastic bags which were pierced by umbrellas with sharpened tips.

 Antidotes do exist, including a medication called atropine - which works by blocking the receptor that acetylcholine usually binds to.

-However it is vital that victims receive treatment quickly.
+It is vital that victims receive treatment as soon as possible.

 It is not known if there is an antidote available for Novichok.